Best viewed using:

-The NLA8043 & NLD8043 are configured to support two (2) additional LEDs for a total of three (3).
-Each additional LED requires a current limiting resistors in series with the LED.
+The NLA8043 & NLD8043 are configured to support one (1) additional LED for a total of two (2).
+Each LED requires a current limiting resistors in series with the LED.
 Unlike our traditional Simulators, these new low-voltage modules have two on-board current limiting resistors.
 The second resistor can be connected either to the circuit's +DC voltage or to it's –DC (ground) by solder jumpering either of two pairs of jumper pads on the rear-side of the module.
 Figure 5 below show the location of the resistors and solder jumper pads.

 For the Simulator to function correctly as a Strobe module, place a small blob of solder across the +DC jumper pads.
 This will ensure the connected LED will have voltage supplied to its anode connection.

 The second LED’s cathode is to be wired to solder point 5 on the module.
 The LED’s anode is soldered to point 6.
-The third LED's cathode is to be wired to solder point 7 on the module.
-This LED’s anode is connected to point 4 with the first LED's anode.
 See Fig. 6 below for a complete overview of wiring.

-The N8043 will control strobe effects for 3 LEDs.
-With the input pin (solder point 8) left disconnected, output pins 3, 5 & 7 all flash together simultaneously at a rate of once/second.
-When the input pin is grounded (DC-), LEDs connected to outputs 3 & 5 continue to strobe together at once/second, but output 7 strobes alternately with 3 & 5.
-The alternating rate is once every 1/2 second (output 7 pulses in between the pulses of 3 & 5).
+The NLA/D8043 will control strobe effects for 2 LEDs.
+With the input pin (solder point 7) left disconnected, output pins 3 & 5 flash together simultaneously at a rate of once/second.
+When the input pin is grounded (DC-), LEDs connected to outputs 3 & 5 strobe alternately.
+The alternating rate is once every 1/2 second.
 This feature allows various combinations of strobe effects, depending on number of LEDs, LED color and input grounding.
 Please see Examples of use for applications and more detail.

 Once again, be sure to use a low-wattage soldering iron when connecting wires to the module.
 Our N40M2 12-watt Iron with either the N408I (iron clad) Needle Tip, or the N408X (bare copper) Needle Tip would be an excellent choice for this operation (or any DCC decoder work).